Aat Breur-Hibma

-Life

-Born on 28 December 1913 in 's-Gravenhage, Adriana Klazina Hibma was the daughter of a Frisian cobbler.
-She studied at the Hague Academy of Visual Arts in The Hague, where she received lessons from, among others, the Dutch painter Paul Citroen and Paul Guermonprez.
-She became a drawing teacher in The Hague.
-In September 1940 she married the philosophy student Krijn Breur.
+Early life and family

+Breur-Hibma was born Adriana Klazina Hibma on 28 December 1913 in The Hague to Pieter Hibma (1877–1956), a Frisian cobbler, and Adriana Klazina Tize (born 1879), a needlework teacher.
+The youngest of two sisters, Breur-Hibma's parents allowed her study at the Academy of Visual Arts on the condition that she got her teaching certificate.
+Whilst studying Breur-Hibma began engaging with socialist and communist movements.

+On 18 September 1940, Breur-Hibma married the philosophy student Krijn Breur.
 Because of her marriage, in accordance with the regulations at the time, Aat lost her job as a drawing teacher.
 Her husband was a fervent communist that fought as a volunteer in the Spanish Civil War against Franco and he was therefore stateless.
 As a result, the couple was not entitled to a benefit.
-The couple had two children, a son in December 1940, and a daughter, Dunya, in 1942.
+The couple had two children, a son in December 1940, and a daughter, Dunya Breur, in 1942.

 World War II

 Since the beginning of the war, the couple was very active in the Dutch resistance: Krijn with attacks, his wife with the falsification of identity cards.
 Both contributed to the newspaper of the Communist Party of the Netherlands "De Waarheid" originated in 1940 under the German occupation as a resistance paper.
 They took Jewish people in hiding but were finally betrayed.
 On 19 November 1942 they are arrested together with two Jewish people in hiding.
 Krijn was tortured, sentenced to death and executed in February 1943.